POSTS TAGGED: Sony Ericsson Xperia Play

 Perhaps you remember the days of the very first Android ports to Windows Mobile phones such as the HTC Touch Diamond and HTC HD2.
 Beside the fact that this groundbreaking development was one of the factors that ultimately led to the end of Windows Mobile development on XDA, it did bring some innovative features to the table.
 Dual boot for example.
 It was revolutionary to be able to choose between Android and Windows Mobile.
 After a few months, when people started to move to newer phones, and this innovation ultimately got buried under the huge

 mess mass of development for Android phones.

-Posted February 23, 2012 By: egzthunder1
+Posted February 23, 2012 at 02:00 pm by egzthunder1

 It looks like ever since the second half of last year, manufacturers have begun approaching us with a lot more interest and with somewhat open arms.
 We have seen many things ranging from HTC going back on their locked bootloader initiative, to Samsung updating their repo’s almost immediately upon new releases are in the wild, to even Asus releasing a tool to unlock the bootloaders on its infamous Transformer Prime.
 Whether they are getting into the community spirit or they simply want to get some help from some of the very talented individuals who roam this place is a question to which only them have the answer.
 Either way, we rip on the benefits of their recently new-found love for devs.

 Posted February 21, 2012 at 12:00 pm by Former Writer

 Choosing your recovery is a big deal.
 For most people, they’re luck enough to get at least one good one and it’s usually ClockworkMod Recovery.
 On other devices, though, users can have two, three up to half a dozen choices for their recoveries.
 For some select devices, they now even have the option for a touch recovery or a recovery you can use sans the hardware keys.

 Posted February 20, 2012 at 02:00 pm by Former Writer